-You’re a new teacher.
-It’s overwhelming.
+Are you a new teacher?
+It can be overwhelming.
 What to do?
 As a veteran teacher of over 30 years teaching in the public education system in California, I offer these tips to help you survive those first few years.
 If you had to narrow down all the advice you’ll be given as a new teacher, here are the 10 most important things to do or implement in your first few years.

 NEW TEACHER TIP #1 – BUILD YOUR CLASSROOM LIBRARY